top of page

 Time: 9:00 am - 10:15 am

 How do we build an equitable, sustainable, and prosperous economy?
 It’s the future many of us aspire to, but how can it be achieved?
-Here from public, private, and nonprofit leaders about their visions for Vermont and how they are embracing innovation, momentum, and togetherness to reimagine broken systems and create economic resilience.
+Hear from public, private, and nonprofit leaders about their visions for Vermont and how they are embracing innovation, momentum, and togetherness to reimagine broken systems and create economic resilience.
 This “Keynote Conversation” will explore bridging differences and divides, empowering leadership in all Vermonters, and standing -- courageously -- by our values.

 Moderator:

-Ari Weitzman, Managing Director, Tangle News
+Ari Weitzman, Managing Editor, Tangle News

 Speakers: